Vintage Silverware Patterns: A Complete Guide to Identification, History & Jewelry Design

 What years were these patterns made?

-Most of the patterns in our library were produced between the late 1800s and mid-1900s.
-Each pattern in our Pattern Library includes its introduction year and the historical context of its design.
+Each pattern in our Pattern Library includes its introduction year and the historical context of its design — so you can see exactly where a piece fits in the timeline.

 Why do some patterns have multiple names?